azagniotov/stubby4j/README.md

 ```
 The parent node called `httplifecycle`.
 You can have as many httplifecycles as you want in one configuration.
 Under each `httplifecycle` you should have one `request` and one `response` nodes.
 Each of the latter has its
 respective children nodes as per above example.

-Please keep in mind, you MUST ensure that the provided response
-body is on one line.
+Please keep in mind, you MUST ensure that the provided `response` body is on one line.
+In other words, no line
+breaks.

 Usage
 =====